anoma/juvix-docs/docs/reference/tooling/doctor.md

 `wasi-sdk` sysroot files.
 See [installing the WASI sysroot](./doctor.md#download-the-wasi-sysroot-and-set-wasi_sysroot_path).

+You can ignore this message if you don't want to compile to WebAssembly.

 ## Could not find the wasmer command

 The Juvix test suite uses [Wasmer](https://wasmer.io) as a Wasm runtime to execute compiled Wasm binaries.
 See [the Wasmer documentation](https://docs.wasmer.io/install) to see how to install it.

+You can ignore this message if you don't want to compile to WebAssembly.